What Are the Best Scooters for Teens?

 An excellent commuter scooter, as the 200mm PU 85a wheels with speed hubs and ABEC 9 rated bearings giving a better roll for longer with less effort.
-The ideal size for getting from a to b.
-Get around faster and will less effort with the big wheels.
-Also brilliant for any fast journey.
+The ideal size for getting from a to b and brilliant for any fast journey.
 Perfect for scooting round the town or city.